EventStore/documentation/docs/server/v20/server/security/configuration.md

 docker run --rm -i eventstore/es-gencert-cli <command> <options>
 ```

-One useful scenario is to use the tool inside the Docker Compose file to generate all the necessary certificates before starting cluster nodes.
+One useful scenario is to use the Docker Compose file tool to generate all the necessary certificates before starting cluster nodes.

 Sample: